This article is a call to action.

 Keep Health’s 11th step in the Hierarchy of Needs for Increased Healthspan is social wellness, caring about the health of your friends, family and co-workers.
 When you’ve become a role model for good health, others see that change and cautiously express interest.
 You can support them.
 This has multiple benefits.
 When your social network is practicing healthy behaviors, it makes it easier for you to do the same.
-Studies show you receive health benefits from helping others.
+Studies show you receive health benefits from giving help to others.
+These include:

 America is built on a spirit of independence where people make their own choices.
 We are all going to die at some point, so why bother trying to change how or how soon that happens for others?
 However, there is social acceptance to: